Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Key Factors Affecting LLM Performance

 We first hypothesize that the primary determinant of AEG success is the LLM's inherent capabilities, rather than the target contract structure.

-As shown in Table~\ref{tab:code-benchmarks-updated}, Gemini 2.5 Pro outperforms other models on two widely used programming benchmarks \cite{rankedagi2024}.
-These scores correlate with its superior AEG performance in our experiments, reinforcing the view that general coding ability is predictive of LLMs' exploit generation capacity.
-Similarly, Claude Opus 4, which also achieved high scores across standard coding benchmarks, demonstrated strong performance in our AEG experiments as well.
+As shown in Table~\ref{tab:code-benchmarks-updated}, Gemini 2.5 Pro outperforms the other models on two widely used programming benchmarks \cite{rankedagi2024}.
+These scores correlate with its superior AEG performance in our experiments, which supports the view that general coding ability is predictive of an LLM's exploit generation capacity.
+Claude Opus 4, which also achieves high scores on standard coding benchmarks, likewise shows strong AEG performance.

-Moreover, we identified two recurring failure patterns (\textbf{P}).
+We further examine how models fail.
+We identify two recurring failure patterns (\textbf{P}) that appear across datasets.